Codebrahma/codebrahma.github.io/vit.markdown

 ![10 pyramid](/images/100%20stacks.png)

-The width of the pyramid, should not exceed the width of the page(no vertical scrolling).
+The width of the pyramid, should not exceed the width of the page(no horizontal scrolling).